GHDDI-AILab/Targeting2019-nCoV/docs/CoV_Experiment_Data.md

 ### Unannotated preclinical studies

 * A collection of 816 records for 479 molecules from various sources.
-We current don't have the capability to annotate the sources or confirm the correctness of all datasets.
+We currently don't have the capability to annotate the sources or confirm the correctness of all datasets.
 This dataset may contains missing values and "dirty" data.
 Please use the data carefully and make your own effort to confirm the data source (journals, patents, websites) and extract useful (signal) information from the set.
 Some datasets use standardlized value PX=-log[M].

   * [Full dataset](https://ghddiai.oss-cn-zhangjiakou.aliyuncs.com/file/AllAssay_coronavirus_all.csv)